São Tomé and Príncipe at the 2004 Summer Olympics: Athletics

 Making his Summer Olympics debut, Yazaldes Nascimento qualified for the 2004 Athens Games as a wildcard, without competing in any notable sporting event.
 He competed on 21 August in Heat 1 against seven other athletes.
 He ran a time of 11.00 seconds, finishing last of the eight athletes competing.
 Singapore's Poh Seng Song placed ahead of him with a time of 10.75 seconds, in a heat led by Namibia's Frank Fredericks who posted a time of 10.12 seconds, 0.88 seconds quicker than Nascimento's time.
 Out of 84 athletes, Nascimento ranked 67th and was 0.65 seconds behind the slowest athlete that progressed to the quarter-finals.
 Therefore, that was the end of his competition.

 Competing at her first Summer Olympics, Fumilay Fonseca was notable for carrying the São Tomé and Príncipe flag at the opening ceremony and for becoming the youngest person to represent the nation aged 16 years and 92 days, a record that still stands today.
 She qualified for the 2004 Athens Games after being granted a wildcard place as she had not competed in any notable sporting event.
 She competed in the 20 kilometer walk on 23 August against 56 other athletes.
-She finished last of the 52 that finished with a time of 2 hours, 4minutes and 54 seconds.
+She finished last of the 52 that finished with a time of 2 hours, 4 minutes and 54 seconds.
 Mauritius' Yolene Raffin ranked ahead of her with a time of 1 minute 49.28 seconds.
 By comparison, the woman who won the gold medal, Greece's Athanasia Tsoumeleka, posted a time of 1 minute and 29.12 seconds, 35.42 seconds faster than Fonseca's time.